CHESS ELECTRONIC DEVICE RULES

 9. If a player’s cellphone rings in the tournament room while games are in progress, there will be a penalty (see rule 11).
 However, the player does not automatically forfeit, even if the event is FIDE rated, as FIDE rules no longer require this.
 If an offending player’s game is over when his or her cellphone rings, the penalty shall apply to the following round.

-10. A player who simultaneously violates more than one of these rules may obtain only one penalty.
+10. A player who simultaneously violates more than one rule may obtain only one penalty.

 The penalty for violating rules 1, 3, 4, 6 or 9 is one of the following: